 Q: When will applicant know they have been accepted into the program?

-A: Interviews will be conducted around the end of May and beginning of June and we will try to let applicants know by early June.
+A: Interviews will be conducted around the end of May and we will try to let applicants know by early June.

 Q: Will an applicant get to attend all the weeks they request?